Arsoni5t/Webfilms/README.md

 ## INTRODUCTION

 WEBFILMS is a full-stack film streaming clone.
 Built with React/Redux, JS, styled with basic CSS and supported by a Rails backend.

+## FUNCTIONALITY

+Users can sign up, log in as a new or demo user and once logged in select a film to watch.
+Over two-dozen of your favorite film trailers are available at the click of a button!